Songwriter Showcases

 The Listening Room Cafe

 If you’re downtown, this could be your most convenient club because it’s just six blocks off Lower Broadway at 618 4th Avenue, S. The owners are respected by songwriters so respected songwriters are often on the bill.
-Every Monday night a crew of female writers takes the stage with a revolving cast they call Song Suffragettes.
+There’s a Lunchtime Tunes showcase and every Monday night a crew of female writers takes the stage with a revolving cast they call Song Suffragettes.
 The Listening Room also takes its food seriously so you’ll find finer fare than at some of its cohorts.

 Commodore Grille